webduinoio/micropython-espnow/docs/library/espnow.rst

 Other issues to take care with when using ESPNow with wifi are:

-- **Set WIFI to known state on startup:** Micropython does NOT reset the wifi peripheral after a soft reset.
+- **Set WIFI to known state on startup:** Micropython does not reset the wifi peripheral after a soft reset.
 This can lead to unexpected behaviour.
 To guarantee the wifi is reset to a known state after a soft reset make sure you deactivate the STA_IF and AP_IF before setting them to the desired state at